Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

         | +--------> Ground
         +----------> Button 2

-It can be connected to the parallel port and driven by db9.c driver.
-It needs the following wiring:
+It can be connected to the woke parallel port and driven by db9.c driver.
+It needs the woke following wiring:

 	============    =============
 	CD32 pad        Parallel port